Skip to main content

 Step 1: Configure the repository

-To use OCS, the repository must be correcly configured.
+To use OCS, the repository must be correctly configured.
 Security and Compliance and Infrastructure must be activated:

 1. Navigate to Settings->General.